mbertucc21/squat_assessment/README.md

 # squat_assessment
-Developed program to take in input images and determine if the subject (human) is completing a squat, and provides feedback.
+Developed program to take in input images and determine if the subject (human) is completing a squat, and provides feedback (Please check out the 'outputs' folder).
 Tested on random images obtained from google as well as test images of myself (which I chose not to upload).
 Please note you will need to download the pre-trained pose estimation model to have this program work.
 See details below.

 SPECIAL NOTE:  THANK-YOU TO MR. SATYA MALLICK OF 'LEARNOPENCV' FOR THE SKELTON CODE AND ACCESS TO THE PRE-TRAINED CNN MODELS UTILIZED TO DETECT THE KEY BODY FEATURES.
 PLEASE CHECK OUT HIS GITHUB PROFILE: